iip-ecosphere/platform/platform/transport/transport.spring.amqp/README.md

  * `amqp.keyPassword`: Optional plaintext keystore password (default: null).
  * `amqp.keyAlias`: Optional key alias denoting the key in the keystore to be used (default: null).
 If no alias is given, the underlying implementation takes the first available key.

+`amqp.hostnameVerification` is ignored as the underlying implementation does not support SSL hostname verification.

 **Missing**
 - Validation/fixing topic names w.r.t.
 AMQP specification